Applying to Keble College

 - On the Oxford Application form, you will be asked to specify your college preference – for which, if you want to come to Keble you would put ‘Keble’ as your top choice

-- Offers for Geography are for 3As at A-level (one A grade must be in Geography if you do Geography as an A-level)
+- Offers for Geography are for A*AA (one A grade must be in Geography but only if you do Geography as an A-level)

 - Applicants from overseas or with other educational backgrounds are welcomed – you should see the admissions sites above for further advice